gabyfulchic/Kubernetes-ops/README.md

 You can add quotas by using "resources" in the namespace.yml file.
-But you also create a file with a kind : ResourceQuota and you gonna create it using kubectl create -f ./resourcequota.yml --namespace=namespace.
+But you also create a file with a kind : ResourceQuota and you gonna create it using :
+>kubectl create -f ./resourcequota.yml --namespace=namespace
+>kubectl get quota --namespace=namespace
+>kubectl describe quota compute-resources-sample --namespace=namespace

 ### Begin with Kubernetes and Docker ;)